malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 while coloured areas have lots of motion.
 ](../placeholder_figure.png){width=80% #fig:spatial_heterogeneities}

-The Trimer molecule displays dynamics which are characteristic of experimental fragile liquids like ortho-terphenyl.
+## Decoupling of Translations and Rotations {#sec:trans_rot_decoupling}

-The structural relaxation (@fig:isf_relaxation), the rotational relaxation (@fig:rotational_relaxtion) and the diffusion constant (@fig:diffusion_constant) all display non-Arrhenius temperature dependences like that of ortho-terphenyl.
+The relationship between the structural relaxation times, the rotational relaxation times, and the diffusion constant are a component of confirming that the observed dynamical behaviour is as expected.
-Additionally the presence of the dynamic heterogeneities confirms the

-in both simulations and experiments of fragile liquids, demonstrate that this molecule is a good candidate for further investigation of it's dynamic behaviour and there are no issues dealing with a simulation in 2D.

-The only unusual property is the onset of this fragility well above the melting point.
-This is likely a result of the incredibly slow dynamics at the melting point the with a timescale barely accessible to simulation.
+The figures showing the rotational relaxation times and the diffusion constant are shown in @sec:extra_dynamics.
+While the ratios between the quantities are displayed in @fig:trans_rot_trimer.
+This is interesting
+in that the choice of rotational diffusion constant changes the presence of the breakdown, with both the rotational and translational diffusion having the same dependence on the structural relaxation time.
+The observed behaviour deviates from the results obtained by @Chang1994.
+The breakdown of the Stokes--Einstein--Debye relations turns out to be a more complex topic.
+In a study of the Lewis--Wahnström model,
+@Lombardo2006 find that the decoupling of translational and rotational motions gives different results depending on the method used to calculate the rotational diffusion, while in simulations of water
+@Kawasaki2019 describe different breakdowns depending on the choice of the polynomial used for rotational relaxation.
+While the breakdown of the SED model doesn't match the behaviour of ortho-terphenyl, it is likely an issue with the methods used to calculate the breakdown because of the discrepancies in other models. [@Lombardo2006;@Kawasaki2019] The calculation of the breakdown of rotational and translational motion is explored further in @sec:sed.

+![Breakdown of the Stokes--Einstein--Debye relations](../Projects/Dynamics/figures/trans_rot_trimer.svg){#fig:trans_rot_trimer width=80%}